© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cwm Cefn y Gaer is a scheduled monument protected by Cadw under reference RD011.
 View the official record →

-Cwm Cefn y Gaer is a prehistoric hillfort located in Radnorshire, Wales, situated within the upland landscape characteristic of the Welsh Marches.
+Cwm Cefn y Gaer is a prehistoric hillfort situated in Radnorshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD011.

 Cwm Cefn y Gaer dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cwm Cefn y Gaer is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD011.